checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 Always use `await` before `test.step`, otherwise the test will fail.
 {{< /warning >}}

-**5. Define our assertion:** We use the `expect(response)` method to assert if the response was successful (The response code is in the range of 200 - 299) with `toBeOK()`.
+**5. Define our assertion:** Use the `expect(response)` method to assert if the response was successful (The response code is in the range of 200 - 299) with `toBeOK()`.
 Should the request return anything outside of the 'OK' range, this will cause the check to fail and in a production scenario trigger any configured alerts.

-**6. Return the response for future usage:** We return the request response in JSON format, so we can use it in the next test step.
+**6. Return the response for future usage:** Return the request response in JSON format, so we can use it in the next test step.

-**7. Declare our second `test.step`:** In order to remove the test group we just created, and avoid cluttering our system with test data, we remove it by sending a `delete` request using the group ID that was returned in our earlier test step.
-We use the same assertion as in the previous test step.
+**7. Declare our second `test.step`:** In order to remove the test group we just created, and avoid cluttering our system with test data, remove it by sending a `delete` request using the group ID that was returned in our earlier test step.
+Use the same `toBeOK()` assertion as in the previous test step.

 If you want to build on the above example, you can add additional assertions, ensuring that the data returned is correct and contains a specific check, or add a `PUT` and `GET` test step to verify more of the `/groups` functionality.